henryjuho/uspopgen/README.md

 * Depth filters (Setting a minimum and maximum depth for a site)
 * Minimum SNP quality (Requiring a minimum quality in the QUAL field of the SNP)
 * Minimum RMS mapping quality for SNPs
-* Allele Balance (Filtering sites where the fraction of non-reference reads is too low)
 * Strand Bias (Filtering sites where the number of reference and non-reference reads are highly correlated with the strands of the reads)
 * Hardy-Weinberg Equilibrium (Filter sites that show significant deviation from Hardy-Weinberg Expectations)